unstoppablecarl/downsync/src/markdown/downsync-rules.md

         - **Infantry Base**:  A 40mm circular base with infantry model(s) on it.
         - **Unit Activation**:  Performing a single Unit's action(s).
         - **Activated Unit**: Unit that has already completed its Unit Activation this Round.
   - **Ping**:               Circular marker or base representing a sensor Signature indicating a hidden Unit.
+  - **Place**:              A special type of movement that does not suffer terrain penalties.

 ## Force Lists